 Auto Mechanic Resume Format

-The reverse chronological type will work best for your Auto Mechanic resume format because this is a profession that does not strictly require certifications or licenses.
+The reverse chronological format will work best for an Auto Mechanic resume.
+That’s because this is a profession that does not strictly require certifications or licenses.
 It would be best to emphasize your work experience especially if you have good tenure.

 - Contact Information